oluwafemidiakhoa/Finetuned/README.md

 ![image](https://github.com/user-attachments/assets/73c6d8fe-b640-4131-99f5-8d4254fe2d66)

 Overview
 This repository hosts the Gemma Medical QA Model, a fine-tuned model specifically designed for answering medical-related questions with accuracy and reliability.
-Built upon the Gemma2_2B architecture, this model has been further trained using LoRA fine-tuning on Kaggle’s TPU infrastructure to provide efficient and accurate responses for medical queries.
-It is intended for medical professionals, researchers, and enthusiasts seeking quick and informed answers to a wide range of medical questions.
+Built upon the Gemma2_2B architecture, this model has been fine-tuned using LoRA with separate training sessions on Google Colab and Kaggle.
+This setup enables efficient use of computational resources and provides optimized performance for medical question answering.

 Table of Contents
 Features